 The UNFPA Quality Assurance system has been harmonized with UN partner agencies.
 Following international quality standards and supported by WHO and other organizations, UNFPA has defined a Quality Assurance policy for hormonal contraceptives and other medicines, where highest importance is given to the Pre-qualification process.
 Additionally, to prevent an interrupted supply of the medicines that are under the WHO Prequalification Programme, an interim process called the Expert Review Panel (ERP) is available, where less than three pre-qualified products are available.
 The ERP is an alternative to the quality assessment for those manufacturers that are on their way to pre-qualification but have not yet achieved this status.
 Results of the latest ERP process conducted are publicly available.
-A new Expression of Interest for the ERP Process was published in April 2017.
+Below is list of recent Expression of Interest:

 For medicines that do not appear on the ERP reviewed list, UNFPA may allow procurement provided a Notification Form has been completed by the procurer and approved by the Quality Assurance team.